PaulZC/NEO-M8T_GNSS_FeatherWing/LEARN.md

 The baud rate by default is 9600 baud, but you can configure the module to use a different baud rate if desired.
 For RAWX logging you will need to use at least 115200 baud.

 The NEO-M8T Tx and Rx pins are wired directly to the Serial pins at the bottom right of the Feather.
-If you need to connect to a different set of pins, you can cut the RX and TX jumpers on the bottom of the board and connect instead to the TX and RX pads near the TP LED.
+If you need to connect to a different set of pins, you can cut the RX and TX jumpers on the bottom of the board and connect instead to the TX and RX pads at the top of the board.

 The ATSAMD21G18 ARM Cortex M0 chip on the Adalogger has multiple Sercom channels which can be used to provide additional serial ports, which is handy if you're already using Serial1 for something else:
 - Adafruit: https://learn.adafruit.com/using-atsamd21-sercom-to-add-more-spi-i2c-serial-ports/creating-a-new-serial